 Why no follow-up?

-And yes, the German script is indeed poor, but Jenny is as throughly Dutch as Haanstra's films are.
-It contains beautiful images of the bridges and canal houses of Amsterdam, of the Bosbaan where the rowing contest is situated and the Amstel river.
-Van Hemert introduced the colour in the film in an original way, by letting Jenny row under a bridge in black and white and let her row away in colour.
+And yes, the German script is indeed poor, but Jenny is as thoroughly Dutch as Haanstra's films are.
+It contains beautiful images of the bridges and canal houses of Amsterdam, of the Bosbaan where the rowing contest is situated and the Amstel River.
+Van Hemert introduced the colour in the film in an original way, by letting Jenny row under a bridge in black and white and letting her row away in colour.

 Dutch postcard by Uitg.
 Takken, Utrecht, no. 3190.
 Photo: N.V.
 Standaardfilms.
 Ellen van Hemert in Jenny (Willy van Hemert, 1958).